hacker emblem

 We cruised into the open waters of the Straight of Juan de Fuca.
 I spotted the Canadian Navy frigate HMCS Calgary patrolling the international boundary, cruising lazily in a broad oval in the middle of the straight.

-HMCS Calgary patrols the Straight of Juan de Fuca
+HMCS Calgary patrols the Strait of Juan de Fuca

-HMCS Calgary patrols the Straight of Juan de Fuca
+HMCS Calgary patrols the Strait of Juan de Fuca

 Soon we approached Victoria and I could begin to make out features on land.